 The first is to sell the home and split the proceeds.
 That is the simplest and most common approach.
 Or, the couple can agree not to sell and keep the home as a rental property.
 The owners could agree that one party will continue to occupy the home and the other ex-spouse must find a new place to live.

-The divorced couple could decide which individual would be responsible for the mortgage payment or whether to split the monthly payment.
+The divorced couple could decide which individual would be responsible for the mortgage payment.
+The divorced couple may also elect to split the monthly payment.
 All of these decisions will be part of the final divorce decree and has the rule of law.
-Agreements outside the divorce decree must be approved by the courts.
+The courts must approve all agreements made outside the divorce decree.

 It’s important to note that the mortgage payment and title are two different things here.
-One party may file a quit claim deed taking the non-occupying spouse off title but that does not remove that person from being responsible paying the mortgage payment.
+One party may file a quit claim deed taking the non-occupying spouse off title.
+The quit claim does not remove that person from being responsible paying the mortgage payment.